The Epsilon XRF uses X-ray fluorescence to measure the soil. The spectrum that this machine

 provides is send to the SoilCares database.
 XRF scans are used to determine the micro-nutrient levels in the soil and to increase the overall quality of the analysis.

-IMPORTANT: Warming the XRF starts when the button is pushed AND the key is turned.
+IMPORTANT: The warming up process of the XRF starts when the On button is pushed AND the key is turned.
 Scanning before the XRF is warmed up causes unreliable results.
 Doing a 'Gain measurement' before the XRF is warmed up will ruin the settings and will require a calibration by SoilCares.
 We advice to leave the XRF on at all times.
 Switching the XRF on and off frequently will reduce the lifetime of the machine.

 3. Then, analyse the Standard Sample Bead A: move the metal lid in the upright position, place the black ring in the center and press Soil on the screen.
 Scan the Standard Sample Bead A barcode before you place it inside the ring.
 Close the lid and press measure to start the analysis.

 4. In the meantime, prepare your sample.
 Identify the bottom side of both cups and add the pre-perforated foil: place it on top of the plastic cup and push the metal cup on top until it locks.
 Make sure the surface of the foil is even and smooth.
 Identify your sample by writing the sample number down on a piece of paper and placing the cup on it.
 Pour the soil from the tube into the cup until it is half full.
 Compress the soil by carefully placing the pestle on it and leave it for a few seconds.
 Do not push the soil with the pestle.
 Close the cup with the plastic lid.

 5. When the standard sample is done, remove it from the XRF, place the fresh sample and close the lid.

 Press soil, scan the barcode of the sample to be analysed and press measure to start the analysis.
 Your scan will be automatically uploaded to the SoilCares system.

 6. In the meantime, prepare the next sample.